unipept/unipept-visualizations/README.md

 ## Sunburst

+**Known issue**: breadcrumbs currently don't work in combination with custom accessors.
+You can disable them using `enableBreadcrumbs: false`.

 ### The data object
 The data object is a hierarchical Node object.
 It consists out of:
 * `id`: A way to uniquely identify the node